Cadentown School: Origins

-Rural Model School
+Rural model school

 By 1914 Kentucky hired five county supervisors, one of which was dedicated to Fayette County, to oversee the work being done in the segregated schools for African-Americans.
 In addition, Florence G. Anderson was hired to supervise homemaker clubwomen's activities and to develop more rigorous pedagogies in the domestic sciences for teachers in the county "colored schools."
+John Welden Jewett was a teacher at the Cadentown School during his early career.

 In 1917 Julius Rosenwald organized the Rosenwald Fund to donate matching funds for the construction of rural model schools for African-Americans.
 Fayette County and its residents found he required matching funds for the construction of five schools (Uttingertown, Coletown, Avon, Ft.
 Springs and Douglass School) and one shop (an addition to the Douglass School).
 Of these six structures, Cadentown School is the only surviving Rosenwald Fund School in Fayette County.

 The one-teacher community school at Cadentown was built from the plans prepared by the Frankel-Curtis Company, Architects and Engineers of Lexington, Kentucky.
 Its construction cost $3,000 of which only $500 came from the Rosenwald Fund.
 When it was completed, the new school opened in 1923 and served the local community until its closure at the end of the school year in 1947.
 The Cadentown Baptist Church continued to use the school building as an activity center, but when the church moved to a new location in the community, the property and buildings were sold to a private owner.

 Structure

 The Rosenwald funded Cadentown School is a one-story frame structure that is rectangular in plan: approximate 22 feet wide and 43 feet deep.
-The building has a southeast-northwest orientation with a simple gable roof (shingled) and a foundational grid of 15" x 15" concrete piers hidden with a skirt of vertical wood boards.
+The building has a southeast–northwest orientation with a simple gable roof (shingled) and a foundational grid of 15" x 15" concrete piers hidden with a skirt of vertical wood boards.
 The building is divided into five main spaces: